Jaguar I-Pace boot space & seating

 The I-Pace has a claimed 557 litres of boot space, which is a decent capacity on paper, but in practice you’ll get more into the boot of a Q5, let alone the vast boot of a Model X. Still, it’s big enough for a few big suitcases, or a chunky buggy and a big weekly shop, so most families will be well catered for.
 Jaguar also offers an official bike carrier, although with the rear seats folded the boot is totally flat, making it easy to slide in a bike or any other long item.
 A space under the bonnet provides a 27-litre cubby.

 - 1VerdictThe Jaguar I-Pace was the first electric executive SUV to match a long driving range to serious desirability and truly entertaining handling

 - 2Range, battery & chargingThe Jaguar I-Pace has an impressive official range, but real-world range isn't much better than you'll see in its rivals

 - 3Running costs & insuranceThe Jaguar I-Pace is expensive to buy, but still very competitive with its rivals on purchase and running costs

 - 4Electric motor, drive & performanceThe Jaguar I-Pace is the best-handling pure electric car you can buy, short of the more expensive Porsche Taycan

-- 6Practicality & boot space - currently readingThe Jaguar I-Pace’s boot is a good size and has dedicated cable storage, and there’s plenty of space for rear passengers
+- 6Boot space, seating & practicality - currently readingThe Jaguar I-Pace’s boot is a good size and has dedicated cable storage, and there’s plenty of space for rear passengers